 HELLO!
-Let’s get inspired in the kitchen with food to make you feel HAPPY, motivated and full of energy!
+Let’s get inspired with food to make you feel HAPPY, motivated and full of energy!
 You see, being healthy is our decision to feed our happiness with good, fabulous-tasting food, it’s choosing to be active, it’s choosing to always look on the bright side of life.

 Join me on a journey into a cleaner, greener lifestyle, and discover Cooking Green Goodness.
 Follow my fun, healthy, food-focused exploits, cooking with kids series, tasty recipes and beautiful imagery.
 “All you’ll need is a slightly expanded pantry, a good knife, the soul of a cook – and your appetite,” as stated in one of my favourite cookbooks.

-I am a Toronto native who loves the city’s diverse and inspiring food and culture scene.
+I’m a Toronto native who loves the city’s diverse and inspiring food and culture scene.
 In one block you can find Caribbean, Greek, Italian, Mediterranean, Mexican, and Vietnamese restaurants (to name a few), and don’t get me started on the food trucks!
 Food Truck Frenzy is a real thing.
-I am a mom of two, born entrepreneur, aspiring cookbook author, veggies lover, good food advocate, culinary arts student, student of nutrition and Contributor at Toronto Caribbean Newspaper (Healthy Green Eating).
-My mission here is to create, educate, entertain and inspire through my love for food.
+I am a Mommy to two, born entrepreneur, aspiring author, lover of veggies, good food advocate, culinary arts student, student of nutrition, and former Contributor at Toronto Caribbean Newspaper (Healthy Green Eating).
+My mission here is to create, educate, entertain and inspire through my love for good food.